IRT-SystemX/InteractiveAI/resources/README.md

 To run the simulation, you will need the following credentials:

-**CAB credentials:**
+**InteractiveAI credentials:**
    - Username: `publisher_test`
    - Password: `test`

-These credentials are created by the CAB platform.
-The RTE's simulator only requests access to the CAB platform server using these credentials.
+These credentials are created by the InteractiveAI platform.
+The RTE's simulator only requests access to the InteractiveAI platform server using these credentials.

 # 3 Project Structure